Quantum computation with the eigenstate thermalization hypothesis instead of wavefunction preparation: Equal superpositions of eigenstates as a resource from thermalization

-\paragraph{Vector form.--}
+The above concepts of thermalization are used to create--on average--an equal superposition of eigenstates.
+The QPE can then be used to obtain a weighted trace of an initial input operator.

+These two algorithms will be referred to as ETH-$\Sigma$ following the naming convention in Ref.~\cite{QGLD}.
+There are two forms that can be constructed based on this idea.
+One is a form based on an input vector, which would only be efficient when the operations to construct it are $O(n)$.
+The other form, the operator form, recasts all wavefunction preparation as density matrix operators and therefore avoids lengthy preparation on the quantum computer.

+\subsection{Vector form}

 An algorithm is now developed to find the expectation value of the inverse of an operator.
-What is needed is a random starting wavefunction $|r\rangle$ that is time evolved, as in Eq.~\eqref{time_r}.
-By the ETH, we can use Eq.~\eqref{ETH} to convert the time-average of this evolved wavefunction into the sum or trace over all eigenstates.
-What remains is to create the correct wavefunction $\Phi$, and it is assumed that $\Phi$ is efficiently available on the quantum computer by some technique ({\it e.g.}, Refs.~\onlinecite{baker2021lanczos,bakerPRA24}) in order to fully implement the following (see Algorithm~\ref{ETH_vector}).
+What is needed is an arbitrary starting wavefunction $|r\rangle$ that is time evolved, as in Eq.~\eqref{time_r}.

+The starting point is to create the arbitrary, non-eigenstate $|r\rangle$, and it is assumed that $|r\rangle$ is efficiently available on the quantum computer by some technique ({\it e.g.}, Refs.~\cite{baker2021lanczos,bakerPRA24}) in order to fully implement the following.

-The generation of the term $1/E_p$ can be taken to be given by a quantum phase estimation (QPE) and another diagonal operator $\Upsilon$ which contains the inverses of all eigenvalues.
+The generation of the term $1/E_k$ can be taken to be given by a quantum phase estimation (QPE) and another diagonal operator $\hat \Upsilon$ which contains the inverses of all eigenvalues.
 Note that the QPE discovers all eigenvalues, not to just one as in the standard use case \cite{kitaev1995quantum,nielsen2010quantum}.

 The state that must be generated is